 Karen is the Founder and Director of BOM.
 She is responsible for BOM’s artistic vision, commercial operations and overall management.
 Previously she was Curator at Open Eye Gallery (2010-12) and FACT (Foundation for Art and Creative Technology) in Liverpool from 2005 – 2010, as well as a contributing curator to Liverpool’s Capital of Culture year in 2008 and the Liverpool Biennials 2006 – 2012.
 She is passionate about supporting practitioners’ creative development through experimental R&D, and has personal interests in digital activism, open culture and DIYbio.

-Louise joined BOM in November 2015.
-She joins us from FACT (Foundation for Art and Creative Technology) in Liverpool where she managed the young people and learning programmes.
+Louise joined BOM in November 2015 from FACT (Foundation for Art and Creative Technology) in Liverpool where she managed the young people and learning programmes.
 Louise manages BOM’s programme from exhibitions through to school projects and public programmes.
 She is interested in the intersection between curatorial & learning environments, tools and structures.
 Other interests include mental health, technology, feminism and pop(ular) culture.

 Ben Neal, Digital Producer

 Ben joined the team in September 2017 and oversees the digital and technical aspects of BOM’s programme.
 He is our “go to man” for all things techy and supports artists, staff and fellows with digital skills, runs workshops, maintains equipment, and looks after the website.
 Ben is an experienced Creative Technologist and has worked extensively within the arts, education and music industry.
 He has a passion for supporting creative practice and works freelance as Psicon Lab.